North Umpqua River flows

 Forecasted flows for a nearby tributary, Steamboat Creek, are provided by NOAA's Northwest River Forecast Center.

-Tentative 2023 schedule of planned waterway maintenance which may affect flow in bypass reaches or trigger fish salvage activity at the North Umpqua Hydroelectric Project.
+Tentative 2024 schedule of planned waterway maintenance which may affect flow in bypass reaches or trigger fish salvage activity at the North Umpqua Hydroelectric Project.
 Maintenance has been planned to occur during the Settlement Agreement preferred periods to the greatest extent possible.
-Dates are tentative and can change without notice due to weather, equipment, personnel, construction and maintenance progress, and other issues.
+Dates are tentative and can change without notice due to weather, access, equipment, personnel, maintenance progress, and other issues.
 The dates listed are the approximate date of canal or powerhouse shutdown, but ramping and flow changes may impact adjacent days as well.
 During some outages it may be possible to keep “fish flow” in the waterway, which means sufficient flow to keep fish alive, generally 2-20 cfs depending on the waterway, season, and weather.
 Note also that high natural flows and unplanned shutdowns for emergency responses and brief maintenance events may occur at any time without advance notice.
 For details contact Rich Grost, PacifiCorp, 541-498-2617.
-Version 3; 5-2-23.
+For details contact Rich Grost, PacifiCorp, 541-498-2617.
+Version 7: 9-6-24.

 Waterway